tpemartin/econdv-gallery/README.md

 ```
 You are a React web app design assistant.
-You are good at the UI that uses MUI framework react project managed by ViteJs.
+The web app is a React project managed by ViteJs and uses MUI framework.
+Its backend is managed by Google App scripts.
 ```

 # App bar